J.D., cum laude, University of Michigan Law School

 Supreme Court of Virginia

-Brian is a trial attorney who focuses on patent litigation.
-His cases run the gamut from bet-the-company litigations filed by competitors to defending small NPE suits where the client’s business objective is positioning the case for quick resolution.
-Brian’s practice is national in scope, having argued or tried cases before the Federal Circuit, Ninth Circuit, district courts in Texas, Virginia, Delaware, California, Illinois, New York, and Massachusetts, the Patent Trial and Appeal Board (PTAB), and the Court of Federal Claims.
-Brian also counsels technology companies facing legal threats, including indemnification demands, notice letters, licensing matters, and alleged counterfeiting.
+Brian is a trial and appellate litigator who focuses on patent litigation and intellectual property issues.
+Brian’s practice is national in scope, having argued or tried cases before the Federal Circuit, Ninth Circuit, district courts in Texas, Virginia, Delaware, California, Nevada, Illinois, New York, Utah, and Massachusetts, the Patent Trial and Appeal Board (PTAB), and the Court of Federal Claims.
+Brian also counsels technology companies facing legal threats, including indemnity demands, license agreements, arbitrations, and anti-counterfeiting/piracy measures.
+As a former Eastern District of Texas law clerk now practicing in Washington, DC, Brian is uniquely positioned to advise clients on patent policy issues.
+He has advised industry-leading companies on the patent reform legislation and has authored amicus briefs, white papers, and case analyses for clients.

-A frequent writer and speaker on legal trends, Brian was recognized by The Legal 500 US for his work in Supreme Court and appellate matters, noting that he is “widely esteemed” (2015).
-Brian has appeared in publications such as Forbes, Financial Times, Metropolitan Corporate Counsel, Bloomberg BNA and Law 360.
-Brian currently serves on the National Association of Manufacturers IP Issue Advisory Group, and since 2011, Brian has been on the Planning Committee for the Eastern District of Texas Bench & Bar Conference.
+A frequent speaker and writer, Brian was recognized by The Legal 500 US for his work in Supreme Court and appellate matters, noting that he is “widely esteemed” (2015).
+Brian has been quoted in publications such as Forbes, Bloomberg BNA, Metropolitan Corporate Counsel, and the San Francisco Chronicle.
+Brian currently serves on the National Association of Manufacturers IP Issue Advisory Group, and since 2011, Brian has served on the Planning Committee for the Eastern District of Texas Bench & Bar Conference.

 - Representing Ireland's largest privately-owned software company in a multi-patent lawsuit filed in the Eastern District of Virginia by a large Israeli software company.
 Ran the case from the answer through appeal, worked with business executives and senior technical staff to develop a proactive litigation strategy to counter the infringement allegations, and authored Federal Circuit and summary judgment briefs.

-- Representing a large Dutch maker of GPS navigation devices and maps in over a dozen lawsuits including patents related to location based services, telematics, telemetry, Bluetooth chipsets, and touchscreen keyboards.
-Victories include invalidity and non-infringement verdicts at summary judgment.
+Representing a large publicly traded Dutch company in over a dozen lawsuits related to GPS devices, maps, location based services, telematics, telemetry, Bluetooth chipsets, and touchscreen keyboards.
+Victories include invalidity and non-infringement verdicts at summary judgment and numerous favorable settlements.

 - Representing a leading fabless semiconductor company (and its customers) in infringement lawsuits relating to Reduced Instruction Set Computing (RISC) architectures.